-Following Martin Ebert's reimagining of what was already a great links, the famous Trump Turnberry Ailsa is now arguably the very finest course in Great Britain and Ireland.
+Following Martin Ebert's reimagining of what was already a great links, the famous Trump Turnberry Ailsa is now truly one of the very finest courses in Great Britain and Ireland.

 Time and again, you are asked to execute a shot of difficulty, but Muirfield always tells you exactly what is required.
 The rest is simply up to you.

 At the world’s most northerly championship links course, golf and history are inseperable.
 Built on land perfectly suited to its purpose, Dornoch is simply glorious.

 GB & Ireland, Highlands, Scotland and GB & Ireland Fun

 On most occasions, the challenge – as well as the ocean – is clearly visible from the tee.
 Kingsbarns' ruggedness is combined with more manicured beauty.

 Do not let Carnoustie’s reputation put you off a visit to what is one of the finest links in the world.
 Golf was never supposed to be easy.

 Scotland and GB & Ireland

 The pinnacle of exclusivity and quality, Skibo Castle offers an astonishing links in eternally impeccable condition.
 The small amount of golf played on the links only helps that fact.

 GB & Ireland, Scotland and Highlands